JWST occultation reveals unforeseen complexity in Chariklo's ring system: Methods

-To investigate the wavelength-dependent opacity of C1R, we performed a similar, simple radiative transfer calculation assuming a homogeneous layer for each occultation event, composed of a mixture of two materials with different compositions and grain sizes.
+Here, we perform a thorough analysis of the compatibility of dusty ring models for C1R, assuming a homogeneous layer for each occultation event, composed of a mixture of two materials with different compositions and grain sizes.
 The pre-JWST data, including the 2017 VLT/Ks measurement at $\sim2.1\,\mu\mathrm{m}$, can be well fitted with a mixture of $\sim10\%$ silicates (olivine or pyroxene) with grain sizes $\lesssim1\,\mu\mathrm{m}$ and $\sim90\%$ water ice with grain sizes between 1--10\,$\mu\mathrm{m}$ (blue curve in Figure ~\ref{fig:c1r_rad_trans}).
 This fit implies nearly constant opacity across the near-infrared, with increased opacity at shorter visible wavelengths.
 Comparable fits can also be achieved using mixtures of silicate grains with two distinct size populations, similar to one above.
 Thus, these data do not strongly constrain the material composition of C1R.
 However, grains larger than $\sim10\,\mu\mathrm{m}$ would produce nearly wavelength-independent opacity over the full range considered, regardless of composition, suggesting that the grains responsible for most of the extinction in C1R are likely smaller than this $10\,\mu\mathrm{m}$ threshold.
-When the JWST data are included, however, no combination of two materials and grain sizes provides a satisfactory fit across all datasets---particularly the JWST F150W2, F322W2, and VLT/Ks bands.
+When JWST data are included, however, no combination of two materials and grain sizes provides a satisfactory fit across all datasets—particularly the JWST F150W2, F322W2, and VLT/Ks bands.
 The best-fit models in this case (red curve in Figure ~\ref{fig:c1r_rad_trans}) require predominantly silicates with 1--10\,$\mu\mathrm{m}$ grain sizes, but the overall fit quality remains poor.
 This strongly suggests that the observed opacity variations cannot be explained solely by wavelength dependence.
 For comparison, spectroscopy of the unresolved Chariklo system indicates a composition of $\leq$20\% water ice mixed with darker materials, probably silicates \citep{Duffard2014}.